Voron-Orel/purevpn-cli-pkgbuid/README.md

-# purevpn-cli-pkgbuid
+# Purevpn-cli pkgbuid ArchLinux x86_64
-Building the PureVPN-cli package and fix for installation on ArchLinux
+Building the PureVPN-cli package and installation on ArchLinux

 # Usage:
 ```